Government Assistance for Single Parents With No Income

 Paid family leave is the proper government help for single moms without pay who need to care for a child at home.

-Eleven states require paid time off for family: California, Colorado, Connecticut, Delaware, Massachusetts, Maryland, New Jersey, New York, Rhode Island, and Washington.
+Eleven states require paid family time off: California, Colorado, Connecticut, Delaware, Massachusetts, Maryland, New Jersey, New York, Rhode Island, and Washington.

 Sick Child